dineshpinto/market-analytics/README.md

 1. The data is almost certainly overfit.
 2. Needs to tested on significantly more data to draw meaningful conclusions.

-## Open interest and funding rates (FOM)
+## Open interest and funding rates
-We use a metric derived from the open interest, normalized by the market cap and the funding rate.
-The metric might indicates whether futures market participants hold a strong bias.
+We use a metric derived from the product of the open interest and funding rate, normalized by the market cap.
+We name this metric FOM (**F**unding rate, **O**pen Interest and **M**arket cap).
+The FOM metric indicates whether futures market participants hold a strong bias.
 The direction of the bias is indicated by the funding rate.
 The variation of the FOM with different projects is shown in this image below.

-The top 5 pecentile are shown in the table below.
+The top 5 pecentile of projects with the hightest FOM are shown in the table below.

 | Token | FOM   | Direction |
 |-------|-------|-----------|